-Sediments from the studied sections of core MD95-2037 consist of calcareous nannofossil oozes with a carbonate content ranging from 73 to 89%.
-Purified coccolith fractions were obtained for the interval of study (~100-145 ka) at a sampling resolution of ~20 cm at the beginning and end of the interval, and ~10 cm across Heinrich Event 11 and Termination II.
-We applied the separation protocol described in Minoletti et al., 2009 based on a cascade of microfiltering steps eased by gentle ultrasonic treatment.
-About 2g of core sediments were suspended in neutralized deionized water and sieved through a 20 μm nylon mesh to isolate the coarse fraction, while the <20 μm filtrate (fine fraction) was sequentially filtered through polycarbonate membranes of 12, 8, 5, 3 and 2 μm nominal apertures.
+Sediments from the studied sections of core MD95-2037 consist of calcareous nannofossil oozes with a carbonate content ranging from 73 % to 89 %.
+Purified coccolith fractions were obtained for the interval of study ($\sim 100-145 \,\mathrm{ka}$) at a sampling resolution of $\sim 20 \, \text{cm}$ at the beginning and end of the interval and $\sim 10 \, \text{cm}$ across Heinrich Event 11 and Termination II.
+We applied the separation protocol described in Minoletti et al. (2009) based on a cascade of microfiltering steps eased by gentle ultrasonic treatment.
+About 2 g of core sediments were suspended in neutralized deionized water and sieved through a 20 μm nylon mesh to isolate the coarse fraction, while the < 20 μm filtrate (fine fraction) was sequentially filtered through polycarbonate membranes of 12, 8, 5, 3 and 2 μm nominal apertures.
 Smear slides were prepared from the retentates of each membrane.
 This was done to check the granulometry and the purity of the fractions using a Zeiss Axio Imager M1 optical microscope fitted with a circular polarizer at Sorbonne Université, Paris.
-From the observations made on the microscope, we selected the 5-8 μm fraction where Calcidiscus spp. coccoliths made up 60 to 70% of the total content, and the 2-3 μm size class where Gephyrocapsa spp. coccoliths made up 60 to 85% of the content.
+From the observations made on the microscope, we selected the 5-8 μm fraction where Calcidiscus spp. coccoliths made up 60 % to 70 % of the total content and the 2-3 μm size class where Gephyrocapsa spp. coccoliths made up 60 % to 85 % of the content.
 These fractions were further run for isotopic analysis.
-Additional fine-scale observations were made using scanning electron microscopy (Zeiss Supra 55VP at Sorbonne Université) on both size fractions to check for the preservation state of the coccoliths (Fig. S2).
+Additional fine-scale observations were made using scanning electron microscopy (Zeiss Supra 55VP at Sorbonne Université) on both size fractions to check for the preservation state of the coccoliths (Fig. S2 in the Supplement).
 For all samples, we found preservation to be good, with sparse etching and no significant overgrowth of calcite.

-2.1.3 Isotopic analyses.
+2.1.3 Isotopic analyses

-Between 50-80 μg of microseparated sample residues were collected for each level for both size fractions studied and introduced inside a Kiel IV Carbonate Device.
-The carbonate fraction was digested in ortho-phosphoric acid at 70°C, the resulting CO_2 gas was purified and run in a Delta V Advantage IRMS by Thermo Scientific for $\delta^{13}C$ and $\delta^{18}O$ analysis at Sorbonne Université.
+Between 50-80 μg of microseparated sample residues were collected for each level for both size fractions studied and introduced inside a Kiel IV carbonate device.
+The carbonate fraction was digested in ortho-phosphoric acid at 70 °C; the resulting CO2 gas was purified and run in a Delta V Advantage IRMS by Thermo Scientific for δ^{13} C and δ^{18} O analysis at Sorbonne Université.
 Values were calibrated relative to the Vienna Pee Dee Belemnite (% VPDB) via the NBS-19 international standard.
-Standard errors (1 σ), which are calculated by running a minimum of six samples of NBS-19 per series of analyses, are $\pm 0.05\%$ for $\delta^{13}C$ and $\pm 0.1\%$ for $\delta^{18}O$ values.
+Standard errors (1 σ), which are calculated by running a minimum of six samples of NBS-19 per series of analyses, are ± 0.05 % for δ^{13} C and ± 0.1 % for δ^{18} O values.